CptPotato/helix-themes/README.md

 The latest build of the `main` branch can be downloaded from the GitHub releases page [here](https://github.com/CptPotato/helix-themes/releases/tag/latest).

-> \* The release date and commit on the releases page point to an old version.
+> The release date and commit on the releases page point to an old version.
 However, `build.tar.gz` is always up to date.

+### Installation

+User themes can be added to the `themes` subdirectory of the config location (for example `~/.config/helix/themes` on Linux, or `C:/Users/<user>/AppData/Roaming/helix/themes` on Windows).
+To "install" a theme simply copy it into that directory (you may have to create it if it doesn't exist yet).
+Alternatively you can symlink the whole `themes` directory.

+If you are unsure where the config path is located on your machine, run `hx --health` and look for `Config file: ...` at the top.
+You can read more about themes in the Helix docs [here](https://docs.helix-editor.com/themes.html).

 ### Building manually